prebid/prebid.github.io/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.md

 Initialize the Interstitial Ad Unit with properties:

 - `configId` - an ID of Stored Impression on the Prebid Server
-- `minWidthPerc`: Optional parameter to specify the minimum width percent an ad may occuy of a device's real estate.
+- `minWidthPerc`: Optional parameter to specify the minimum width percent an ad may occupy of a device's real estate.
 Support in SDK version 1.2+
-- `minHeightPrec`: Optional parameter to specify the minimum height percent an ad may occuy of a device's real estate.
+- `minHeightPrec`: Optional parameter to specify the minimum height percent an ad may occupy of a device's real estate.
 Support in SDK version 1.2+

 > **NOTE:** As of version 1.2+, Prebid SDK has extended the functionality of Interstitial ad monetization by using a smart ad size selection process to monetize sizes smaller than full screen ads.
 App developers can speicify a minimun width and minimum height percentage an ad can occupy of a devices real state, with Prebid Server (PBS) deriving a limited set of ad sizes (max 10) as eligible for the auction.